 Sunset Yoga on the Roof at The Kentucky Castle

-Join us as we celebrate Spring with Yoga on the rooftop of The Kentucky Castle!
+Join us as we celebrate Summer with Yoga on the rooftop of The Kentucky Castle!

 Bring your yoga mat, relax and enjoy an hour of wellness in the fresh spring air.
 For all levels, including beginners.
 Sessions are led by certified yoga instructors from locally owned Homegrown Yoga.
 See you on the rooftop!